WSm-77/traffic_light_management/README.md

 ### Running simulation with commands from JSON file and writing output

-For running prepared simulation with provided commands in JSON file ```TrafficLightManager``` class can be used.
-This class provides ```runManager()``` static method which takes path to input JSON file with commands, prepared simulation object and path to output file that will contain information about statuses of each step.
+To run a prepared simulation with provided commands in a JSON file, the ```TrafficLightManager``` class can be used.
+This class provides the ```runManager()``` static method, which takes the path to the input JSON file with commands, the prepared simulation object, and the path to the output file that will contain information about the statuses of each step.

 ```java
 public static void runManager(String pathToInputFile, String pathToOutputFile, Simulation simulation);